About the Program

 Anne Walsh, Associate Professor.
 Video, performance, audio, photography, text.

-Jennifer Wolch, Dean of the College of Environmental Design.
+Jennifer Wolch, Dean of the College of Environmental Design, Co-Principal Investigator.
 Sustainable urbanism, urban design and public health, poverty and homelessness, human-animal studies.

-Winnie Won Yin Wong, Assistant Professor.
+Winnie Won Yin Wong, Associate Professor.
 Labor and creativity, modern and contemporary art, intellectual property, China studies, consumer cultures.

 Ghigo Di Tommaso, Lecturer.
 Landscape architecture, urban design, cities.